Bob Giraldi: Advertising

 Bob Giraldi has produced and directed over 5,000 unique visual marketing and advertising pieces.

 Directing his first commercials at the ad agency Della Femina in the late 1960s before moving on to form his own company with Phil Suarez in the 1970s, Giraldi has had success as a commercial director over the years, picking up numerous awards along the way.

-Although there have been several feature and short films, music videos, and restaurants to distract Giraldi from his commercial work down the years, he has never strayed far from the medium and the business that he owes it all to.
-Still working and producing fine work to this day, Giraldi runs his own production company, Giraldi Media, out of New York and Los Angeles, with a network of other commercial directors connected through the company.
+Giraldi's work includes feature films, short films, music videos, and restaurant projects.
+He runs Giraldi Media, a commercial production company with offices in New York and Los Angeles with a network of affiliated directors.

-Michael Jackson Pepsi Incident
+Michael Jackson Pepsi incident

 Bob Giraldi was the director of the Michael Jackson: Pepsi New Generation ad that was released in 1984.
-During the shooting of the commercial, an accident with the pyrotechnics caused Jackson's hair to light on fire and caused second-degree burns to his scalp.
+During the shooting of the commercial, an accident with the pyrotechnics caused Jackson's hair to light on fire and caused third-degree burns to his scalp.
 Michael Jackson's autobiography states that Giraldi told Jackson to stay under the sparks for a longer period of time.
 "Michael, you're going down too early.
 We want to see you up there, up on the stairs.
 When the lights come on, we want to reveal that you're there, so wait."

 In a 2014 interview, Giraldi reflected back on the event, "I don't have fond memories of that shoot," he tells Yahoo Music, "It's not a moment that I like to remember.
 I've put it out of my repertoire when I think of working and being around Michael in his genius."